dotnet/AspNetCore.Docs/aspnet/web-api/overview/data/using-web-api-with-entity-framework/part-3.md

 ![](part-3/_static/image4.png)

 The API enables CRUD operations on the database.
-The following table summarizes the API.
+The following summarizes the API.

 | Authors |
 | --- |